patternplate/patternplate/docs/guides/use-widgets.md

 next to your text editor.

 3. Append the following code to `./README.md`.
-Don't worry about the contents too much for now, we just test out sytax highlighting with this:
+Don't worry about the contents too much for now, we just test out syntax highlighting with this:

   ````md
   ## My first code block